Turn Leadership Around

 Practice of the Week 040

-Practice of the Week 040: Imagine your team members are your boss for a day, how does it change what you say and how they respond?
+Here's a thought experiment: Imagine your team members are your boss for a day.
+How would that shift the way you communicate?
+How might it change how they respond?

 Intent or Illusion?
 The Leadership Language Trap